Business Insurance

 Similar issues arise when an owner is disabled and cannot (or no longer wishes to) be involved in the business.

-What is Ownership Protection?
+What is Ownership Protection cover?

 Ownership Protection can provide the continuing owners or their nominees with sufficient cash to transfer the outgoing owner’s equity to the continuing owners should a business owner die, become disabled, or suffer a critical illness.

-Tax treatment of insurance premiums and proceeds
+Tax treatment of Ownership Protection insurance premiums and proceeds

-The premiums payable on non-superannuation policies, which are taken for the purpose of protecting ownership, are considered as being nontax deductible to the business owners.
+The premiums payable on non-superannuation policies, which are taken for the purpose of protecting ownership, are considered nontax deductible to the business owners.
 The proceeds are tax-free when the beneficial owner of the policy is the life insured or a relative of the life insured.
 The premiums on policies owned by the business owners and paid for by the business will generally be tax-deductible to the business but subject to Fringe Benefits Tax (FBT).
 This will lead to an increase in the effective cost of the insurance.

-can be grossed up, so a desired net amount will be paid.
-While the additional insurance means a higher premium, the deduction received by the business entity or business owner for paying the premium will mean the cost of insurance will generally be less than if the insurance was arranged outside superannuation.
+Similarly, Total Permanent Disability (TPD) benefits paid to business owners under age 60 as a lump sum will attract some tax.
+Where superannuation benefits paid to members or their beneficiaries attract tax, the recommended insurance can be grossed up, so a desired net amount will be paid.
+While the additional insurance means a higher premium, the deduction received by the business entity or business owner for paying the premium will mean the insurance cost will generally be less than if the insurance was arranged outside superannuation.

 Business Succession Planning